Call Now Request FREE consultation - 1866-758-4529

 There are certain crimes exempted from the limitations of punitive damages in the state of Texas.

-Defendants are allowed to elect to bifurcate a trial so punitive damages or decided separately from the case in chief.
+Defendants can elect to bifurcate a trial so punitive damages are decided separately from the case in chief.
 Often, a bifurcation election enables the defense to limit some evidence that the jury may hear in the first part of the case.

 Choose the Trucking Accident Lawyer with Over Three Decades of Experience

-If you have questions about a truck accident in the state of Texas or punitive damages that may be allowed feel free to call our office for a free, no-obligation consultation with an attorney with over three decades experience in holding trucking companies and truck drivers accountable.
+If you have questions about a truck accident in Texas or punitive damages that may be allowed, feel free to call our office for a free, no-obligation consultation with an attorney with over three decades of experience in holding trucking companies and truck drivers accountable.

 Call (281) 893-0760 24/7